Zverev Equals Becker Record To Set Up Rome Final With Jarry - UrduPoint

 Third seed Zverev looked like he would become the latest high-ranking victim of an unusual men's tournament when he was battered in a sensational opening set.

-But Zverev battled back and after coming through a tight second set his class eventually showed, making the final at the Foro Italico for the third time.
+But Zverev battled back and after coming through a tight second set his class eventually showed, make the final at the Foro Italico for the third time.

 "I was just hanging on in the second set.
 I brought my energy up.
 I was really just hanging on and waiting and the patience was kind of good today," Zverev said on court.